palatines to america

 Vice-President: Vacant

-Director at Large: Joe Lieby
+Director at Large: Michael Riester

 Director at Large: Jay Wopperer

-Treasurer: Gary Finkell (interim)
+Treasurer: Garry Finkell (interim)

-Membership: Gary Finkell
+Membership: Garry Finkell

 Programs: Christopher White